beth

 Adam Richie-Halford, Matthew Cieslak, Fibr Community Science Consortium

-Scientific Data, 12 October 2022.
+Scientific Data, 2022.

 An open-source dataset on brain white matter from 2700 New York city area children.
 I helped score the quality of diffusion MRI data, along with over 130 other community scientists.